Obituaries

 Memorials may be made to Williamsburg Presbyterian Church, 411 N. Academy Street, Kingstree, SC 29556.

-Graveside services will be held at Kingstree Memorial Gardens on Wednesday, November 16, 2022, at 11 AM.
-The family will receive friends following the service in Grace Hall at Williamsburg Presbyterian Church.
+A celebration of life service will be held at 1PM, Saturday, August 26, 2023, at Williamsburg Presbyterian Church.
+The family will receive friends following the service in Grace Hall.
+The burial will be private.
 Memorials may be made to Williamsburg Presbyterian Church, 411 N. Academy Street, Kingstree, SC 29556.
+Online condolences may be sent to the family on the obituary page at www.WilliamsburgFuneralHome.com.

 Kingstree